 How Is Emotional Design Related to Loyalty Programs?

-We need a real change in mindset to understand the importance of a genuine smile and to find the right virtual tool to connect with people in a similar way online.
-However good the smoothie is, you won’t go back to a mediocre or grumpy shop atmosphere that ruins your day.
-Yep, that smile and customer care is what can turn your customer into a Loyal customer, which goes beyond the power of any product or brand, and this is what emotional design is all about.
+We need a real change in mindset to understand the importance of a genuine smile and find the right virtual tool to connect with people in a similar way online.
+However good the smoothie is, you won’t go back if a mediocre or grumpy shop atmosphere ruins your day.
+Yep, that smile and customer care are what turn first-time buyers into Loyal Customers.
+And that’s what emotional design is about: going beyond the power of the product or a brand.

-The point of the emotional design is to fully understand the perspective of your user/customer and create everything with that empathy in mind.
-As the term implies, emotional design is also about feelings – but not necessarily in the marketing sense.
+The point of emotional design is empathy: to fully understand your customers’ perspective.
 The aim is not to disguise a message in provocative forms that generate laughter or tears.
-Rather, your mission is to connect with your audience, answer their problems, react to their needs and make them feel good.
+Rather, your mission is to connect with your audience, solve their problems, react to their needs, and make them feel good.
 In short, relate to them and empathize.

 Based on your brand vision, you can create ideal profiles of the people you expect to become your loyal customers.
 This will remain a hypothesis until you really talk to them, but well-executed UX research not only grounds your former assumptions and explores areas that need a facelift, but also helps you identify the following:

 - their stories and backgrounds (to empathize with)

 - their values (to find the common perspectives that you can represent in your loyalty program)

 - the kind of incentives, rewards, and progressive reward levels they want to receive